YatterOfficial/Yatter.Net.ItemTemplates.DotNetNew/Yatter.Net.ItemTemplates.DotNetNew/templates/sdl2mac/ReadMe.md

 ## Introduction

-- This solution is a default SDL2 starter project for MacOS that has empty `include` and `lib` directories, but which directories are easily hydrated with SDL2 artefacts by starting with the command `brew install sdl2 --verbose` and following the instructions below.
+- This solution is a default SDL2 starter project for MacOS that has empty `include` and `lib` directories, but which directories are easily symlinked by following the instructions that are below.
 - This solution is made available in the `Yatter.Net.ItemTemplates.DotNetNew` new templates Nuget package to facilitate creating WASM that can be included in `.yatr` files in Base64.

 This template is in it's infancy however is going to be developed further along a track where the ultimate object is to convert SDL2 programs into WASM for inclusion in Yatter Pages in a format similar to: